 But not only does the OsseoShaper protocol address biological principles, it has other practical benefits.
 Firstly, the minimally invasive site preparation is considerate of patient comfort with minimized noise and vibration.
 With few surgical instruments needed the concept also reduces treatment time – in fact, over 80% of recorded cases have required just two site preparation steps.12 To reduce the guesswork compared to a conventional high-speed drill protocol, and assist the clinician’s decision making during site preparation, torques generated using the OsseoShaper concept guide the surgical workflow, assist in bone evaluation and provide an early prediction of implant stability.13

-*Not available in all markets
+*Not available in the United States.
+Not available in all markets.

 - Chen CH et al. A Comparative Assessment of Implant Site Viability in Humans and Rats.
 J Dent Res 97 (4), 451-459.
 Apr 2018 Read on PubMed